What businesses need to know about sales tax, consumer use tax and seller use tax

 Did you know?
 While sales and use tax rates are often the same, they can be different.
 Some local jurisdictions don’t levy a local use tax, while in others the rate is different than the sales tax rate.
 Missouri is one state where local use tax may differ from local sales tax.

-Seller use tax (aka retailer use tax, vendor use tax, or merchant use tax) has more in common with sales tax than consumer use tax.
+Seller use tax (aka retailer use tax, vendor use tax, or merchant use tax) has more in common with sales tax than consumer use tax, and is often referred to as sales tax.

 Seller use tax applies when a remote vendor makes a sale to a customer in a state where it has nexus.
 Put more simply, if your business has a physical presence in a state, you’re generally required to collect sales tax; if you’re a remote seller with economic nexus in a state, you’re probably required to collect seller use tax in that state.

-A lot more seller use tax is being collected these days than there used to be as a result of the Supreme Court of the United States ruling in June 2018 that physical presence is no longer the sole requisite for sales tax collection (South Dakota v.
-Wayfair, Inc.).
-This frees states to impose a sales tax collection obligation on remote sellers, and they’re doing so with gusto.
-More than 37 states have adopted economic nexus laws since the court’s decision, and more will follow suit.
+A lot more seller use tax is being collected today than in the past as a result of the U.S. Supreme Court' s ruling in South Dakota v.
+Wayfair, Inc. (June 2018), which frees states to impose a sales tax collection obligation on remote sellers.
+More than 43 states have adopted economic nexus laws since the court’s decision.
+In fact, only two states with a general sales tax don't enforce economic nexus: Florida and Missouri.

 A use tax by any other name...